-The self-training comprises a set of tutorials you will read, and some programming lessons interleaved at the correct locations.
+The self-training comprises a set of tutorials you will read, and some programming lessons you will undertake that are interleaved with the tutorials at the correct locations.

-In the live classes, and also for this self-training, we provide a reduced and reorganized set of tutorials as compared to the tutorials offered elsewhere on this website which contain more details.
+In the live classes, and also for this self-training, we provide a reduced and reorganized set of tutorials as compared to the tutorials offered elsewhere on this website that in some cases contain more details.
 Even though this set of tutorials is reduced somewhat, you may still find the material a bit overwhelming.
 Don't let that scare you away!
-It's the programming lessons that will do the most to instruct you, and you can use the tutorials as references while writing the small programs.
+It's the programming lessons that will do the most to instruct you, and you can repeatedly refer back to the tutorials for help while writing the small training programs.

 The self_training set of tutorials is available in a ZIP file, here, and as individual documents, here.
 There are 32 primary tutorials listed.
 There are also 10 additional tutorials (A1 through A10) covering a variety of topics.
 None of these are needed for the self-training exercise, but some could be useful nevertheless (especially the one titled lunar-earth_pck-fk, if you intend to work with the moon or the earth).

-There is also a SPICE program example provided in chart form, with one set of charts for each of these languages: Fortran 77, C, IDL and MATLAB.
+There is also a SPICE program example provided as a set of tutorials, with one set of charts for each of these languages: Fortran 77, C, IDL and MATLAB.
 (P1 through P4)

 Note that the first document is titled self-training_agenda.
 This shows NAIF's suggestion for how to go through the tutorials, including when to do each programming lesson.